desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Handling property changes using observers {#observers-properties}

 With the help of an {@link Observer} instance, you can also handle _property changes_ of a managed object.
-Each property is observed individually (which adds a property _getter_ and _setter_ under the hood) allowing the observer to intercept changes.
 In the observer, you can either handle all property changes in a single method, or handle each property change individually — either synchronously or asynchronously.

+Each property is observed individually, which adds a property _getter_ and _setter_ under the hood, the same way bindings are implemented.
+This allows the observer to intercept changes.

 > **Observed properties and maintainability**
 >
 > Although being able to observe any property directly seems like a powerful and convenient feature, it's best not to rely on this mechanism too much.
-From the part of your code _where a property is set_, it's not immediately obvious that a handler will be called, possibly causing unexpected side effects, or 'magic'.
+From the part of your code _where a property is set_, it may not be clear that a handler will be called.
+This could cause unexpected side effects, or 'magic' that's difficult to unravel for other developers later on.
 >
-> Where possible, consider using change events (see above) to communicate state changes, or use get/set methods rather than exposing public properties.
-Only use observers where side effects _are expected_ — for example, the framework itself uses observers to handle property changes of UI components, to be able to re-render view elements when needed; which can be considered an expected side effect.
+> Where possible, consider using change events (see above) to communicate state changes, or use methods to get and set data.
+Only use observers where side effects _are expected_ and _well documented_ — for example, the Desk DOM renderer uses observers to handle property changes of UI components and re-render elements when needed, which is clearly an expected side effect.

-To start observing a property, add a call to {@link Observer.observeProperty observeProperty()} or {@link Observer.observePropertyAsync observePropertyAsync()} to your implementation of the {@link Observer.observe observe()} method.
+To start observing a property, call the {@link Observer.observeProperty observeProperty()} or {@link Observer.observePropertyAsync observePropertyAsync()} methods.
+Since you'll likely want to start observing properties as soon as the observer starts, you can add these calls to your implementation of the `observe(...)` method — refer to the example below.

 - {@link Observer.observeProperty}
 - {@link Observer.observePropertyAsync}

-Since the {@link Observer.observe observe} method itself returns the Observer instance, you can chain these calls together as shown below.

 Once a property is observed, the observer's {@link Observer.handlePropertyChange handlePropertyChange()} method is called whenever the property is set, _or_ when a managed object referenced by the property emits a change event.
 By default, this method calls a specific handler method for each property change, using the property name (e.g. `onNameChange()` for a `name` property).
 You can override the {@link Observer.handlePropertyChange handlePropertyChange} method to handle property changes in a different way, or implement a handler method for each property change.